HigorMenezes/placify/README.md

 # placify
-Use the spotify API to study research musics
+Use the spotify API to research musics